trufi-association/trufi-server-cities/README.md

 ### Initiate your own instance of this

 1. Clone of course
 2. Rename the cloned repo `trufi-server-multi` differently as you want to have a custom name describing what your clone of this structure is for.
 You might want to rename the folder to `website-services` to host websites and web platforms such as dashboards for your customers.
-Or `city-services` for services related to city governance.
+Or `mandant-services` for services related to mandant governance.
 3. Clone a `modules` repository into this one e.g. https://github.com/trufi-association/trufi-website-modules or https://github.com/trufi-association/trufi-server-modules
 4. Execute `./init` and answer the setup questions